 - Tremor of the hands or other body parts

 A severe form of alcohol withdrawal called delirium tremens can cause:

 - Seeing or feeling things that aren’t there (hallucinations)

 - Severe confusion

-Delirium tremens (DTs) is the most severe form of alcohol withdrawal.
+Delirium tremens (DTs) are the most severe form of alcohol withdrawal.
 Observations show that clinical manifestations include agitation, confusion, disorientation, hallucinations, fever, hypertension, diaphoresis, and autonomic hyperactivity.
 Profound global confusion is the hallmark of delirium tremens.
-DTs is a medical emergency with a high mortality rate, making early recognition and treatment essential.
+DTs are a medical emergency with a high mortality rate, making early recognition and treatment essential.

 Why Do Alcoholics Get the DT’s?

 According to the National Library of Medicine, delirium tremens can occur when you stop drinking alcohol after a period of heavy, long-term drinking, especially if you haven’t been eating enough food.

 Delirium tremens may also be caused by head injury, infection, or illness in people with a history of heavy alcohol use.

 It occurs most often in people who have a history of alcohol withdrawal.
 It is widespread in those who drink 4 to 5 pints (1.8 to 2.4 liters) of wine, 7 to 8 pints (3.3 to 3.8 liters) of beer, or 1 pint (1/2 liter) of “hard” alcohol every day for several months.
 Delirium tremens also commonly affects people who have used alcohol for more than ten years.